vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 Function calls
 ---------------

 The syntax language is very limited in terms of combining functions.
-Each syntax option has a function call that generates the syntax tree for that option.
-This function call may also be a variable in the option.
+Each production has a function call that generates the syntax tree for that production.
+This function call may also be a variable in the production.
 Function calls take the form `<identifier>(<parameters>)`, where `<parameters>` is a list of parameters separated by comma.
 Each parameter is either a variable, a traversal or a literal.
 Function calls taking parameters are not allowed as parameters.
 Traversals have the form 'x.y.z' and allow accessing members (such as member variables and member functions) in